Skip to main content

 An operating agreement is considered an internal document, which means you don’t have to file a copy with the state.
 But you must still have one on record to remain compliant with Missouri state law.
 If you don’t draft an operating agreement, your LLC will be subject to Missouri’s default LLC laws.

-5. Get an EIN
+6. Get an EIN

-Most LLCs need an EIN, which stands for Employer Identification Number.
+Most LLCs need an EIN, which stands for Employer Identification Number (EIN).
 An EIN is a nine-digit number that’s assigned by the IRS to your business.
 You need an EIN primarily to pay taxes, but also to do things like apply for loans and open a business bank account.
-It’s also more secure to list your EIN on forms instead of your social security number.
+It’s also more secure to list your EIN on forms instead of your Social Security number.
+You can apply for an EIN by going to the IRS website.

-6. Get a Business Bank Account
+7. Get a Business Bank Account

 Let’s Set Up Your Missouri LLC!